-Deriv/SERV and DDRS management meet periodically to discuss/identify scenarios that may potentially prevent DDRS from providing its core reporting services or continued existence as a going concern, thus necessitating recovery options or orderly winding-down.

-Key disruption scenarios that have been identified include extreme or massive expenses incurred to maintain the core reporting services such as:
+DDRS management meet periodically to discuss/identify scenarios that may potentially prevent DDRS from providing its core reporting services or continued existence, thus necessitating recovery options or orderly winding-down.
+These key disruption scenarios include (but are not limited to) extreme or massive expenses incurred to maintain the core reporting services such as:

-- Adverse business environment (e.g., OTC trading volume in that jurisdiction dwindles due to unforeseen business reasons.
-Competition from other service providers reduces the market share below a sustainable level); - Operating expenses (e.g., regulatory compliance costs grow to an extent where the service is unsustainable);

-- Unanticipated expenses (e.g., regulatory fines, legal liabilities); - Physical disruption which threatens personnel/property; - Critical technological disruption (e.g., cyber security or technology outage); and - Severely critical market/credit/liquidity disruptions.
+- Adverse business environment (e.g., OTC trading volume in that jurisdiction dwindles due to unforeseen business reasons. - Competition from other service providers reduces the market share below a sustainable level); - Operating expenses (e.g., regulatory compliance costs grow to an extent where the service is unsustainable); - Unanticipated expenses (e.g., regulatory fines, legal liabilities); - Physical disruption which threatens personnel/property; - Critical technological disruption (e.g., cyber security or technology outage); and - Severely critical market/credit/liquidity disruptions.

 DDRS has developed a plan to address the continued operation of critical services and operations and has reviewed the feasibility of orderly wind-down options.
-Based on the scenarios outlined above, DDRS contemplates that the divestiture and wind-down process would be conducted through communication with appropriate regulators and participants and in a manner that permits the orderly transfer to other registered Trade Repositories, if they exist, or to the appropriate regulators, with minimum systemic disruption and commits to the notification schedule of six months wind-down.
+DDRS contemplates that the divestiture and wind-down process would be conducted through communication with appropriate regulators and participants and in a manner that permits the orderly transfer to other registered Trade Repositories, if they exist, or to the appropriate regulators, with minimum systemic disruption and commits to the notification schedule of six months wind-down.

 Dissolution would be conducted in accordance with regulations applicable to DDRS.
 Bylaws require board action and majority vote to dissolve the Firm.
-The board of directors convenes a final meeting where quorum is needed and would decide the following:
+The board of directors would convene a final meeting where quorum is needed to determine the following:

-- Disposition of remaining assets.
-Decision to satisfy debts and liabilities; - Appointment of officers who carry out the closure; - Communications strategies with regulators, clients, third parties, and employees; and - Determination of the minimal staff and board members remaining in order to provide the necessary operations and services until the dissolution is completed.
+- Disposition of remaining assets. - Decision to satisfy debts and liabilities; - Appointment of officers who carry out the closure; - Communications strategies with regulators, clients, third parties, and employees; and - Determination of the minimal staff and board members remaining in order to provide the necessary operations and services until the dissolution is completed.

-Remaining staff will have to ensure that all required filings are completed with the regulators and that correspondence with stakeholders, clients and third parties is handled professionally.
-The winding down process may require several months.
-Those who remain will be fully involved in the closure as necessary for required months after DDRS ceases day-to-day operations.
-Further information is detailed out in the DDRS Recovery and Resolution Policy.
+Remaining staff would have to ensure that all required filings are completed with the regulators and that correspondence with stakeholders, clients and third parties is handled professionally.
+They would be fully involved in the closure as necessary for required length of time after DDRS ceases day-to-day operations.